- Course type: Self-paced

 - Any calculators

-- Explain the definition of sociology, types of research methods, and some basic theories and perspectives, including the work of Mark, Weber, Durkheim and DuBois
+- Explain the definition of sociology, types of research methods, and some basic theories and perspectives, including the work of Marx, Weber, Durkheim and DuBois

 - Interpret what culture is and identify social roles in a culture

 - Summarize theories of how individuals develop socially through perspectives from Freud, Piaget, Kohlberg, Gilligan, Mead, and Erikson

 - Distinguish how social groups form and the characteristics of these groups

 - Identify why diversity is both important and sometimes harmful to a society

 - Outline the roles gender, race, and ethnicity play in individuals and society and explain the role of sex in society